 You can now check a list of names of the account holders - surname and initial only for security reasons - and it will give you the chance to start your search, to get started visit the Restore UK website.

-If all your other efforts have turned up nothing, and you suspect you could have a large amount waiting to be claimed, the fee may be worth it.
+The fee may be worth it if you suspect you could have a large amount waiting to be claimed.
 The site works in the same way as Mylostaccount, with forms to fill in either online or by post, and relevant information then passed to the institutions in question.

-Accounts opened in your name, however long ago and regardless of changes of name since then, will still be in your name and the money will still belong to you.
+No matter how old the account is, and regardless of name changes, the money will still belong to you.
 You'll just need to provide identification, proving your current as well as previous names, and the money will be yours to claim.

 You can use our savings account comparison to find the best savings rates for your money today.